tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/ApplicationGateway/operations-on-application-gateway.md

 -   Set the Content-Type header to **application/json**.

 -   Set the Authorization header to a JSON Web Token that you obtain from Azure Active Directory.
-For more information, see [“Authenticating Azure Resource Manager requests”](https://msdn.microsoft.com/en-us/library/azure/dn790557.aspx).
+For more information, see ["Authenticating Azure Resource Manager requests"](https://msdn.microsoft.com/en-us/library/azure/dn790557.aspx).

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).